microsoft/demikernel/man/demi_wait.md

 specified by the list of queue tokens `qts` and it has a length of `num_qts`.
 This system call may cause the calling thread to block (spin) indefinitely.

+`demi_timedwait_any()` waits for the first asynchronous I/O operation in a set to complete or for the expiration of a timeout, whichever happens first.
+The set of I/O operations is specified by the list of queue tokens `qts` and it has a length of `num_qts`.
+The `abstime` parameter specifies an absolute timeout in seconds and nanoseconds since the Epoch.
+If the I/O operation has already completed when `demi_timedwait()` is called, then this system call never fails with a timeout error, regardless of the value of `abstime`.
+This system call may cause the calling thread to block (spin) until the timeout `abstime` expires.

 When `demi_wait()` and `demi_timedwait()` successfully completes, the structure pointed to by `qr_out` is filled in with the result value of the I/O operation that has completed.
-The `demi_wait_any()` system call behaves similarly, but it additionally sets `ready_offset` to indicate the index of that I/O operation in the list of queue tokens `qts` that has completed.
+The `demi_wait_any()` and `demi_timedwait_any` system calls behave similarly, but they additionally set `ready_offset` to indicate the index of that I/O operation in the list of queue tokens `qts` that has completed.

 The `demi_qresult_t` is defined as follows: